-Yaffa GrossmanDirector of the Liberal Arts in Practice Center
+Yaffa GrossmanDirector of the Career and Community Engagement Center

-Yaffa Grossman is the Associate Dean and Director of the Liberal Arts in Practice Center (LAPC).
-In the LAPC, she supports the center's Community-Based Learning, Field Experience, and Campus and Community Outreach activities, all of which help students create connections among their academic and other experiences.
+Yaffa Grossman is the Director of the Career and Community Engagement Center.
+She supports the Center's Community-Based Learning, Field Experience, and Campus and Community Outreach activities, all of which help students create connections among their academic and other experiences.
 She works with the Center's staff, the Alumni Office, and others to enhance connections between students and alumni, faculty, and staff.
-She also supports the staff of the Upward Bound, Help Yourself, and Center for Entrepreneurship in Liberal Education at Beloit (CELEB) programs.
 She directs all of her activities towards helping students to reflect on, connect, and transfer their course and other experiences as they plan for their futures.
 Enhancing student-alumni connections is one particular focus of her work.

 Sanger Science Center, Room 332